AmmarCodes/tasks/README.md

 ## Requirements

-- [ ] Make the Vue app loads on tasks index only
+- [x] Make the Vue app loads on tasks index only
 - [ ] Convert tasks from html to Vue components
+- [ ] Load tasks from API
 - [ ] Check off tasks
 - [ ] Start/stop timers for a task